 The first modification is that the port agents are only required to record landing statistics for fishing trips made by documented vessels (fishing craft registered with the U.S. Coast Guard) that fish nearshore and offshore (seaward of the COLREG line).
 The port agents may combine the landings statistics and record only monthly totals for the pounds, value and number of trips that are made by boats (state licensed fishing craft) in these nearshore and offshore areas.
-In contrast, port agents may combine the landings statistics and record only monthly totals for the plantings statistics and record only monthly totals for the plantings statistics and record only monthly totals for the plantings statistics and record only monthly totals for the plantings statistics and record only monthly totals for the plantings of the plantings areas and record only monthly totals for the plantings areas (inside the COLREG line).
+In contrast, port agents may combine the landings statistics and record only monthly totals for the plantings statistics and record only monthly totals for the planting statistics and record only monthly totals for the planting craft) in these nearshore and offshore areas.
+In contrast, port agents may combine the landings statistics and record only monthly totals for the pounds, value and number of trips that are made by both boats and vessels that fish in inshore areas (inside the COLREG line).
 Consolidation of data is also used for trips that are made in nearshore and offshore areas, when the vessel that made the trip could not be identified from the dealer's records.